 Here you will feel the fresh, cool, and peaceful air on the windy highlands.
 Immerse yourself in the large green space, visit the tea production area and enjoy a cup of hot, fragrant tea here.

 Pink algae lake in B’lao

-Visiting Bao Loc without a stop at Tao Hong Lake would be a huge miss.
-It’s a small lake located next to Tam Chau tea hill, known for its pink algae.
+Visiting Bao Loc without stopping at Tao Hong Lake would be a huge miss.
+It’s a small lake next to Tam Chau tea hill, known for its pink algae.